mrjoelkemp/godel.js/README.md

 Gödel.js
 ========

-An attempt to build a model of computation (arithmetic, for now) from a minimal set of primitives and applications of recursion and composition.
+A simplified arithmetic built from a minimal set of primitives and applications of recursion and composition.

 This is a loose implementation of the *S* language of Computability, Complexity, and Languages by Davis et al.

 ### What is this?

 The whole premise is that **you can build arithmetic from just 3 simple operations**: increment, decrement, and conditional jumps.

 Of course, Davis defines a conditional jump with a test for equality.
 Hence, the set of core operations is more like: